 - an overview of a workshop or seminar you attended and want to share with HEPEX (see this post, for instance)

-Your writing style is as important as the content of your post.
-Some tips are:
+Your writing style is just as important as the content of your post.
+Our top tips are:

-- be concise, focus on one idea (one topic per post, as a general rule): do not put too many ideas in one unique article, but rather split it into several posts if needed; you can do a series of posts in HEPEX if you want,
+- be concise, focus on one idea (one topic per post, as a general rule): do not put too many ideas in one post – if needed, you could even write a series of posts, just email us to discuss your idea! (email: email@example.com)

-- remember you are writing to a large audience of hundreds of HEPEX members, interested in meteorology, hydrology and water resources, who are operational forecasters, forecast users, scientists, young researchers, modelers, and decision-makers, and that you are not writing a technical report or a scientific paper (a blog post is a conversation!),
+- remember you are writing to a large and varied audience, interested in meteorology, hydrology and water resources, who are operational forecasters, forecast users, scientists, young researchers, modelers, decision-makers & more!
+Try to avoid the use of unnecessary jargon and write for your whole audience.

-- pick a short and catchy title (basically, a headline of 10-12 words) for your article that captures the essence of its content,
+- pick a short and catchy title for your article that captures the essence of its content,

-- start your post with a nice paragraph that summarizes what you intent to say (first impressions matter!).
-Your opening line is the one that will draw people deep within your post, and will engage your readers,
+- start your post with a nice paragraph summarising what you intend to say – first impressions matter, and your opening line is the one that will draw people in to reading further and engage your audience!

-- develop the rest of the text adding depth to your point or calling for action on a HEPEX-related topic (make your point!).
-Use sub-titles in bold, if needed, to separate sections,
+- develop the rest of the text by adding depth to your point or calling for action on a HEPEX-related topic.
+Use sub-titles in bold to separate sections and break up the text.

-- your blog posts can include links within its content.
-They are used to cite an original source of information or to provide additional information beyond the scope of your post.
+- your blog posts can include links to cite an original source or to provide additional information beyond the scope of your post.
 You can use links to external webpages, other HEPEX blogs, your institution, etc.

 A blog post in HEPEX usually has 500-800 words (~1 word page), and should be written in English.
 It can have one or multiple authors.